 Around 3 km per hour or 2 miles per hour is the normal pace.

-You can only stop for a few seconds in order to fully cover plants that host an unusual big colonies.
+You can only stop for a few seconds in order to fully cover plants that host an unusually big colony.

 In order to know the volume of water that is needed to cover your crop,